wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 ### Existing clients

-For existing clients, email <verkoop@klarna.com> for more information about the process and any assistance that may be required.
+For more information and support for existing clients, email Klarna Verkoop at <verkoop@klarna.com>

 Alternatively, if you have any questions regarding your Klarna integration and the connection between Klarna and the MultiSafepay Control, email our Integration Team at <integration@multisafepay.com>